Short Inca Trail Tour 2 days

 • Type of transport: Large full-equipment minivan, train, bus.

-• Tickets included (no queues): Entrance ticket Machu Picchu Only.
+• Tickets included (no queues): Machu Picchu Only entry ticket (circuit 2).

 • Tour guide: In English and Spanish (shared service).

-• Lodging: In a standard hotel in Aguas Calientes (Machu Picchu town).
+• Lodging: In a standard hotel (2 stars) in Aguas Calientes (Machu Picchu Pueblo).

 • Payment methods: Visa, MasterCard, American Express, Diners Club, PayPal.